diasutsman/cloud-gallery/README.md

 - **Stay Organized**: Organize and categorize your photos and videos in Google Drive or Dropbox, making it easy to find and manage your media files.

-- **Secure User Data**: With an intuitive and user-friendly interface, Cloud Gallery makes it easy to manage your media files, ensuring a hassle-free experience.
+- **Secure User Data**: With an intuitive and user-friendly interface, Lock & Key makes it easy to manage your media files, ensuring a hassle-free experience.

-- **Cross-Platform Compatibility**: Whether you're using an Android or iOS device, Cloud Gallery offers seamless compatibility across platforms.
+- **Cross-Platform Compatibility**: Whether you're using an Android or iOS device, Lock & Key offers seamless compatibility across platforms.

-- **User-Friendly Interface**: With an intuitive and user-friendly interface, Cloud Gallery makes it easy to manage your media files, ensuring a hassle-free experience.
+- **User-Friendly Interface**: With an intuitive and user-friendly interface, Lock & Key makes it easy to manage your media files, ensuring a hassle-free experience.

-> **Note**: Cloud Gallery is currently in active development 🚧, with plans to incorporate additional
+> **Note**: Lock & Key is currently in active development 🚧, with plans to incorporate additional
 > features shortly.
 Stay tuned for updates!

 <br/>

 ### What’s Coming Next? 🚀
-Excited for the future of Cloud Gallery?
+Excited for the future of Lock & Key?
 Explore our [Feature Queue](https://github.com/canopas/cloud-gallery/wiki/Feature-Queue) to see the upcoming features and enhancements we’re working on.
 We’re grateful for your support and can’t wait to share what’s next!

 <br/>

 ## Requirements & Project Setup  🛠️
-For detailed instructions on setting up the Cloud Gallery app in your local development environment, please refer to the [Project Setup](https://github.com/canopas/cloud-gallery/wiki/Project-Setup).
+For detailed instructions on setting up the Lock & Key app in your local development environment, please refer to the [Project Setup](https://github.com/canopas/cloud-gallery/wiki/Project-Setup).

 <br/>

 ## Technologies Stack 🖥️

-Cloud Gallery utilizes the latest Flutter app development technologies and adheres to industry best practices.
+Lock & Key utilizes the latest Flutter app development technologies and adheres to industry best practices.
 Below is the current technologies stack used in the development process:

 - [Dart](https://dart.dev/)